ethmarks/ethmarks.github.io/md_src/projects_src/personalwebsite.md

 I've utilized [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) for things like the header, footer, and buttons.

-This allows me to just quickly drop in an `<ethan-header>` element, and the header will beinstantiated in [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM).
+This allows me to just quickly drop in an \<ethan-header\> element, and the header will be instantiated in [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM).

 ## Style Guide